oDNAudio/oDNAudio.github.io/index.md

 <table style="width: 120%;">
   <tr>
-	<td style="width: 90%; border-bottom:0px;"><h1>Welcome to my webpage.</h1></td>
+	<td style="width: 90%; border-bottom:0px;"><h1>Hi, welcome to my webpage!</h1></td>
 	<td style="width: 300%; border-bottom:0px;"><img src="assets/images/logo_wu_vienna"/></td>
   </tr>
 </table>

-I am a **PhD candidate in Economics** at the Vienna University of Economics and Business (WU Wien).
+I am a **post-doctoral researcher** at the Vienna University of Economics and Business (**WU Wien**), where I also received my PhD.
+From Q1 2026, I will be a FWF Schrödinger Fellow at **FGV-EESP** in S&#227;o Paulo.

 In my research I apply **econometric methods** to investigate **environmental issues**, including deforestation dynamics in the tropics, environmental impacts of mining and other industries, and the projection of greenhouse gas emissions as well as potentially effective mitigation strategies.

-I am also **Data Lead** for the [World Emissions Clock](https://worldemissions.io/), an interactive webtool to inform on country- and sector-specific emissions and their potential future trajectories, developed by the **World Data Lab**.
+I am also **Data Lead** for the [World Emissions Clock](https://worldemissions.io/), an interactive webtool to visualize and inform on country- and sector-specific emissions and their potential future trajectories, developed by the **World Data Lab**.

 <br>